arijitkroy/ComSys_Hackathon/Task B - Face Matching/README.md

----

-## 🧠 Task B - Distorted Identity Verification
+## 🧠 Task B - Face Matching (Multi-Class Recognition with Distorted Inputs)

 This project implements a **face verification system** that can match distorted or altered face images to their correct identities.
 Unlike classification, this task focuses on **verifying whether two face images belong to the same person**, even under challenging conditions.